Skip to main content

 He pledged that the U.S. would "continue to support freedom of navigation, and freedom of overflight in the Indo Pacific.”

-In response, Chinese Foreign Ministry spokesperson Mao Ning said U.S. and other military presences from outside the region were the main source of instability in the sea.
+In response, Chinese Foreign Ministry spokesperson Mao Ning said U.S. and other non-regional militaries present in the sea were the main source of instability.

 “The increasing military deployment and activities in the South China Sea by the U.S. and a few other non-regional countries, stoking confrontation and creating tensions, are the greatest source of instability for peace and stability in the South China Sea,” Mao said.

-It is not yet clear how the incoming Trump administration will address the South China Sea situation.
+It is not clear how the incoming administration of U.S. President-elect Donald Trump will address the South China Sea situation.

-After Austin's meetings in Australia, the Defense Department said the U.S., Australia and Japan had agreed to expand joint drills in the region, and announced a defense consultation body among the three countries’ forces to strengthen their cooperation.
+After Austin's meetings in Australia, the Defense Department said the U.S., Australia and Japan had agreed to expand joint drills and announced a defense consultation body among the three countries’ forces to strengthen their cooperation.

 When asked Tuesday while in the Philippines about whether the strong U.S. defense support would continue for the country under Trump, Austin said he would not speculate.